rrjavadev/code-doodles/ModularMonoliths.md

 If we modularise only the **source code** while keeping a **tighly coupled database**, we’ll run into the same issues monoliths faced in the past.
 Instead, **introducing cohesion at the database level** can significantly improve modularity.
 Decouple the tables based on their domain boundaries.
 While they reside in the same physical database like a typical monolith, the tables are logically separated and therefore this limits inter-module database access.

+In this setup, each module, like 'Customers' or 'Orders', has its own dedicated section within the database.
+This is 'vertical slicing'.
+It's like each module having its own mini-database within the larger database.
+This means the 'Customer Module' only touches 'Customer Tables,' the 'Order Module' only touches 'Order Tables,' and so on.
+This keeps the data separate and makes the system more manageable.
+If we need to change how we store customer data, it won't affect the order or product data.

 ### **Vertically Sliced Architecture**

 The essence of a modular monolith lies in vertically slicing the application layers.
 Instead of dividing the application into horizontal layers, create distinct vertical splits for the UI, backend code, and database.